nikans/MonarchRouter/README.md

 ## Basic flow

 1. `RouteRequest` is dispatched on a `RouterStore`.
 The request is a URL, or URL-like structure.
 2. The new State is calculated by a reducer, matching the request against a Coordinator hierarchy.
-Each Node in the hierarchy is associated with a `Route` (a matching rule) and a `Presenter`, that abstracts the UI.
+Each Node in the hierarchy is associated with a `Route` (a matching rule) and a `Presenter` that abstracts the UI.
-3. Unused nodes and corresponding presentables are being unwound, new presentables hierarchy remade based on caclulated State.
+3. Unused nodes and corresponding presentables are being unwound, presentables hierarchy reloaded based on caclulated State.

 ## Example